 Carfield Primary School will ensure all staff including governors and volunteers need to be aware of extremism, including the signs of it, alerts to concerning behaviours, and ideologies considered to be extreme.
 They need to have an understanding of the British Values agenda and adhere to their duties in the Prevent guidance 2015 to prevent radicalisation.
-Designated Safeguarding Leads/Deputies/School Leaders complete the Leadership Prevent Briefing via Learn Sheffield as this is mandatory training.
-Information regarding Prevent is then appropriately cascaded to staff.

 The Headteacher, Hannan Mohammed, and Chair of Governors will: